 - International financing

 - In addition to multicultural meetings and institutional visits, to companies and centers of interest and to the AFRICAGUA International Event.

-Afrimac was presented by the Cabildo de Fuerteventura and selected in the “First Call for the Operational Program of Territorial Cooperation INTERREG V-A Madeira, Azores and Canary Islands (MAC) 2014-2020” for the financial contribution of the European Regional Development Fund (ERDF).
+Afrimac was presented by the Island Council of Fuerteventura and selected in the “First Call for the Operational Program of Territorial Cooperation INTERREG V-A Madeira, Azores and Canary Islands (MAC) 2014-2020” for the financial contribution of the European Regional Development Fund (ERDF).
 It has a total budget of 529,408.53 euros, where 85% is financed by the Feder.